Rebecca Kamen: Butterflies of the Soul

 Kamen's work, Butterflies of the Soul was inspired by neuroscientist Santiago Ramon y Cajal, who won the 1906 Nobel Prize, for his examination of the human nervous system.
 Cajal observed cells under the microscope, a new approach to the study of the brain and its functions.
 In Kamen's sculpture, threadlike mylar "butterflies" perch on intertwining translucent green mylar and acrylic "branches".
 The result is reminiscent of neural structures.
 Kamen's sculpture is inspired by Cajal's drawings of Purkinje cells, which are involved in motor control and cognitive functions.

 Exhibitions

 Kamen has participated in a substantial number of solo and group exhibitions.
 Her first solo exhibition was in 1980, at the University of Richmond, Virginia.
 In 2014, she held a 20-year retrospective solo exhibition at Duke Hall Gallery, James Madison University.
-Fundamental Forces, an exhibit of sculpture and painting with sound artist Susan Alexjander, focused on the four fundamental forces in physics, is on display at the National Academy of Sciences to July 6, 2015.
+Fundamental Forces, an exhibition of sculpture and painting with sound artist Susan Alexjander, focused on the four fundamental forces in physics, is on display at the National Academy of Sciences to July 6, 2015.

+In the 2021 multi–media exhibition Creative Resilience: Art by Women in Science, produced by the Gender Section of the United Nations Educational, Scientific and Cultural Organization (UNESCO), Kamen's artwork "Corona and Illumination", an acrylic painting inspired by colorized SARS-CoV-2 electron microscopic images, and biographical information were featured along artworks by more than 50 other women from around the globe working in science and art.